kartik-v/bootstrap-tabs-x/README.md

 ```

 #### tabsX.success
-This event is triggered before a successful completion of an ajax call to the server.
+This event is triggered after successful completion of an ajax call to the server.
 Its applicable only for ajax tabs when you set a `data-url` attribute on your tab link.
 The following additional parameters are available with this event:

 - `data`: _string_, the output data retrieved from the server via ajax response.